PhilSorgenfrei/ML_models/README.md

 - deeplearning.ai (coursera, Andrew Ng): Andrew does a phenomenal job in teaching neural networks starting with the most basic calculus and linear algebra.
 I believe there is nothing more informative than implementing forward and backprop in raw numpy and I have him to thank for making the topic so very accessible.
 There is also no shortage of more practical concepts (especially hyperparameter tuning) and more complex and recent model architectures (deep CNNs, or LSTMs come particularly to mind)
 - Andrej Karpathy's blog (https://medium.com/@karpathy): This apparently happens when somebody who knows a topic deeply takes the time to explain it to the rest of us - pure gold!

-If any mistake is spotted in these notebooks, please let me know so that I may fit it!
+If any mistake is spotted in these notebooks, please let me know so that I may fix it!